 Minor because: The failure to authenticate QA records was isolated to one work activity, and the vendor had established measures to ensure that records were complete and accurate, and the actual records were complete and accurate (i.e., the failure to formally validate the QA records did not adversely affect the quality of the work activity).

--than-minor if: The vendor had failed to establish a process or program to ensure that QA records were complete and accurate, and examples were identified that were incomplete or inaccurate.
+More-than-minor if: The vendor had failed to establish a process or program to ensure that QA records were complete and accurate, and examples were identified that were incomplete or inaccurate.

 -or-